 - Don't be a "weekend warrior,"packing a week's worth of activity into a day or two.
 Try to maintain a moderate level of activity throughout the week.

 - Accept your body's limits.
 You may not be able to perform at the same level you did 10-20 years ago.
 Modify activities as necessary

 - Learn to do your sport right.
 Using proper form can reduce your risk of overuse injuries such as tendonitis and stress fractures.

 - Use safety gear.
 Depending on the sport, this may mean a helmet, knee pads, or wrist pads.

 - Strive for a total body workout that includes cardiovascular activity, strength training, and flexibility exercises.
 Cross-training reduces injury while promoting total fitness.

-Smith & Nephew Endoscopy, a division of the global medical devices company Smith & Nephew, has made a generous commitment to The Campbell Foundation to sponsor establishment of the first Sports Medicine Fellowship at UT-Campbell Clinic.
+Two corporate partners, Arthrex and Smith & Nephew Advanced Surgical Devices have provided support to The Campbell Foundation to sponsor the Sports Medicine Fellowship at UT-Campbell Clinic.

-Applications for this Fellowship will be selected on competitive basis and must have completed an ACGME accredited residency program in orthopaedic surgery, or an AOA accredited residency in osteopathic surgery.
+Applications for this Fellowship are selected on competitive basis and must have completed an ACGME accredited residency program in orthopaedic surgery, or an AOA accredited residency in osteopathic surgery.
 The Fellowship will usually be filled through a national matching program.

-Dr. Frederick Azar, Sports Medicine Fellowship Director for The Campbell Foundation, said, "We are grateful to Smith & Nephew for helping us create this new fellowship.
-We know that the fellowship will benefit our patients by enhancing our sports medicine research, and it will compliment our residency training program."
+Dr. Frederick Azar, Sports Medicine Fellowship Director for The Campbell Foundation, said, "We are grateful to both companies and to our donors for helping us sustain this fellowship.
+We know that the fellowship benefits our patients by enhancing our sports medicine research, and it complements our residency training program."

 Injury Prevention Tips